mistertest/luna-shield/README.md

 - Xbox controller is recommended but all Xinput Controller are accepted
 - Updating your Xbox controller from your pc
-- Download and update the last version of Webview in your play store
+- Download and update the last version of "Webview" in your play store